ABF-QC/Module2_Project1/Notebook/README.md

 ---
 ### Step 2 : Data Analysis

+Data Analysis is necessary to understand
+   - the dataset,
+   - the various trends
+   - the distribution
+   - the range

-Data Analysis is necessary to understand the dataset, the various trends, the distribution and the range of the various information available in the dataset.
+of the various information available in the dataset.

 The investigation of the price with all the type of data available in the dataset (province, city, # of bedrooms, etc.) will provide us information of the utmost importance about the most suitable predictors in our regression model.